M305-g/Football-Injury-Analytics/README.md

 Responsible for squad selection, rotation, workload decisions, tactical planning, and interpreting player performance in the context of availability and injury burden.

 ## Dataset Overview

+The datasets do not specify a single competition; they aggregate player records across multiple professional leagues and seasons rather than one national league or tournament.

 The project uses three complementary datasets.